Search

 Is Hill City a good place to live year-round?

-Yes, though it's a small town, so you'll rely on Rapid City (about 30 minutes away) for larger shopping trips, medical specialists, and some services.
+Yes, though it is a small town, so you will rely on Rapid City (about 30 minutes away) for larger shopping trips, medical specialists, and some services.
 Residents who love the outdoors and prefer a quieter pace find it ideal.

 How close is Hill City to Mount Rushmore?

 About 20 minutes by car.
-Keystone, the gateway town to Mount Rushmore, is just down the road.
+Keystone, the gateway town to Mount Rushmore, is just down the road.1

 What types of properties are available in Hill City?

-You'll find in-town homes, log cabins, custom builds on wooded acreage, and raw land.
-The market also includes vacation properties and homes designed for part-time or seasonal use.
+You will find in-town homes, log cabins, custom builds on wooded acreage, and raw land.
+The market also includes vacation properties and homes designed for part-time or seasonal use.2

 Can I use a Hill City property as a vacation rental?

 Many buyers do.
 The area's tourism traffic from Mount Rushmore, the Mickelson Trail, and the 1880 Train creates strong seasonal demand.
-Check local zoning and regulations before purchasing with rental intent.
+Check local zoning and regulations before purchasing with rental intent.1,2

 What are the schools like in Hill City?

 Hill City School District 51-2 is small and community-oriented.
 All school buildings sit on one campus, and the student-to-teacher ratios are low.
-The district accepts open enrollment transfers from neighboring districts.
+The district accepts open enrollment transfers from neighboring districts.3

 Is Hill City remote?

-It feels tucked away, but it's well connected.
+It feels tucked away, but it is well connected.
 Rapid City is about 30 minutes northeast, and I-90 is accessible from there.
 The Rapid City Regional Airport serves the area with daily flights.

 What outdoor activities are available near Hill City?

 The Mickelson Trail for biking and hiking, Black Hills National Forest for hunting and fishing, ATV and snowmobile routes, gold panning, and proximity to Custer State Park and the Needles Highway.
-It's one of the most recreation-rich areas in the state.
+It is one of the most recreation-rich areas in the state.1

 Overview for Hill City, SD